 Northamptonshire Player Number: 495

 When Saif took the field for Northamptonshire in their non-first-class fixture at Durham UCCE in May 2014 he became the first 15-year-old ever to represent the County’s first-team – underlining his precocious talent and enormous potential as batsman and left-arm spinner.
-The club wasted no time in offering the youngster from High Wycombe a three-year professional contract, and the following winter he showed impressive form for England Under-17s in Dubai before making his first-class debut against Kent in August 2015 – just six weeks after his 17th birthday.
-Selected for three County Championship matches in 2016, he hit an unbeaten 65 at Swansea and claimed 5-148 from a marathon 26 overs against Leicestershire at Wantage Road.
+The club offered the youngster from High Wycombe a three-year professional contract, and the following winter he showed impressive form for England Under-17s in Dubai before making his first-class debut against Kent in August 2015 – just six weeks after his 17th birthday.
+Selected for three Championship matches in 2016, he hit an unbeaten 65 at Swansea and claimed 5-148 from a marathon 26 overs against Leicestershire.
+In 2017 he furthered his cricketing education with five appearances in the T20 Blast.
+Saif hit an impressive 57 at the end of the 2018 season in a thrilling match against Derbyshire at Wantage Road and has provided some crucial performances for the 2nd XI including a five-wicket-haul against Yorkshire 2nd XI at Desborough.

 Academy recruit Saif Zaib, has signed his first professional contract with Northamptonshire which will see him remain at the club until the end of 2018.